João Menezes

-João Magalhães Hueb de Menezes (born 17 December 1996) is a Brazilian inactive professional tennis player.
+João Magalhães Hueb de Menezes (born 17 December 1996) is a Brazilian former professional tennis player.

-He has a career-high ATP singles ranking of world No. 172 achieved on 17 February 2020.
-He also has a career high doubles ranking of No. 242 achieved on 13 September 2021.
+He has a career-high ATP singles ranking of world No. 172 achieved on 17 February 2020 and a career high doubles ranking of No. 242 achieved on 13 September 2021.

 Menezes won the gold medal at the 2019 Pan American Games in Lima, defeating Chilean Tomás Barrios in the final.

 He has won one ATP Challenger singles title at the 2019 Samarkand Challenger as well as a total of 12 ITF Futures titles (5 singles and 7 doubles).

 Career

 In June 2021, he qualified to represent Brazil at the 2020 Summer Olympics.